 The facilities data system records a variety of information about UT buildings and the rooms in those buildings.
-In June of 2003, the University of Tennessee's facilities inventory was moved into the IRIS data system.
-When this conversion was completed the facilities data were integrated with a number of other types of information that are also stored in IRIS such as human resources and asset management information.
+In 2013, the University of Tennessee's facilities data was moved into the ARCHIBUS data system, though the survey still resides in IRIS.
+The facilities data is integrated with a number of other types of information that are stored in IRIS such as human resources and asset management information.